WJOchman/Tribute_Page/README.md

 This project is the first required project for the "Responsive Web Design" certification which is offered by freeCodeCamp.org.
 The purpose of this project is to build a tribute page using HTML and CSS techniques as learned throughout the course.
-The requirements for this project can be read from the official freeCodeCamp website in the links below:
+The requirements for this project can be read from the official freeCodeCamp website in the link below:

 https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-tribute-page